 Want to invest in the stock market for your kids?
-Keep reading to find out how.
+Keep reading to learn how to buy shares for children.

 Can children own shares?

 If you're planning on buying a parcel of shares and giving them to your child straight away, it's not that easy.
-Most brokers won't allow you to buy shares in your child's name, even though the ATO says it is possible for children to own shares.
+Most brokers won't allow you to buy shares in your child's name, even though the Australian Taxation Office (ATO) says it is possible for children to own shares.

 High tax rates also apply on investment income (e.g. dividends) earned by minors, so you'll need to consider other options if you want to buy shares for your children.

 Let's take a closer look at a few of the available choices.